 Perhaps the most well known and often most fondly remembered USO volunteers were the Junior Hostesses.
 A Junior Hostess was a young lady who was willing and eager to help promote and provide wholesome activities for men and women in the Armed Services.
 They were usually single women aged 18-30, however marital status was not grounds for exclusion.
 National USO strictly opposed the inclusion of women under age 16 as hostesses.
 In order to become a Junior Hostess these young women needed to fill out an application and submit it to the staff member in charge of Junior Hostesses.
 They needed to provide the following information: name, address, telephone number, occupation, employer, length of residence in their community, husband's occupation (if married), age, church preference and recommendations by at least 2 mature members of the community other than their relatives.
 In addition to the two community references, some USO clubs also required a Senior Hostess to recommend the young lady applying for a Junior Hostess position; it was of utmost importance to the USO that Junior Hostesses be “good girls”.
 Once accepted as Junior Hostesses, young women were issued I.D.
 Cards that identified them as such.
 These cards, issued by the individual clubs, were required for admittance to the USO Club.
 If Hostesses did not present their I.D.
 Card, they were denied entry.
 Junior Hostesses were also required to take a minimum of one class per year to prepare them for their duties and responsibilities as a Junior Hostess.
 This class included information about the function, program & philosophy of the USO, charm & etiquette, health, cosmetics & clothes, citizenship & loyalty, and how to handle inappropriate behavior from military personnel.
 The Salvation Army manual recommended that USO clubs include Margery Wilson's 1934 book Charm in Junior Hostess training programs (Winchell, 90).While on duty, Hostesses were not allowed to smoke on the dance floor, in the canteen or at the front desk, etc., they were not allowed to drink intoxicants, were not allowed to dance with another girl when there were servicemen present, were not allowed to refuse to dance with anyone unless they were being un-gentlemanly, were not to indulge in conspicuous dancing, and were discouraged from chewing gum.
 They were expected to be a lady at all times.
 USO also had rules that governed how a Junior Hostess should dress:

 Junior Hostesses also formed Committees that were responsible for various social events.
 Within the confines of the USO Club and its officially sponsored activities and events, Junior Hostess often acted as surrogate dates/girlfriends for servicemen, however they were not allowed to actually date the servicemen they met during their tenure as Junior Hostess.
 Dating a Serviceman one met at the USO could be grounds for dismissal as USO Junior Hostess.
 Junior Hostesses were required to volunteer a minimum of two hours per week and only registered hostesses could attend social activities for service men.
-A Junior Hostess who worked the minimum required hours from 1941-1945 would have earned 490 hours, just shy of a service pin with one star.
+A Junior Hostess who worked the minimum required hours from 1941-1945 would have earned 490 hours, just shy of a service pin with one star (Scherrer).
 Civilian men were allowed to volunteer or be hired by the National USO or local USO councils/committees; male volunteers did not receive a specific title.
 Even though National USO policy stated that Hostess candidates, “Should be included from different social and economic groups.”
 (USO Manual Community Conducted Operations, 42) the great majority were middle income to wealthy individuals.
 This also held true for paid staff and other volunteer positions within the USO.

 Mobile and Maneuvers Services

 In various parts of the conterminous 48 states and the District of Columbia, the territories of Alaska and Hawaii, and the eastern seaboard of Canada the Mobile Services were responsible for the morale of U.S. service personnel on maneuvers or on detached duty at points widely separated from populated centers and USO clubs.
 This was when the USO Club came to the soldiers.
 A Mobile Unit was operated by a mobile unit director and driver-technician consisting of a light truck or passenger automobile equipped with a motion picture apparatus, power generator, PA system and microphones, turn table and musical recordings, current motion picture productions, athletic equipment and expendable recreational materials such as games, books, magazines, religious literature, stationary and refreshments.
 The Mobile service volunteers also arranged carloads of USO Junior Hostesses with Senior Hostess chaperones to isolated stations for dances and parties.
 The Mobile Service also shopped, delivered mail, and on occasion provided pets to service personnel stationed at remote outposts.
-The USO Mobile Service volunteers would often advise personnel where the nearest USO Clubs were located.
-(USO Community Conducted Operations Reporter No. 9 January 1944)
+The USO Mobile Service volunteers would often advise personnel where the nearest USO Clubs were located (USO Reporter No. 9, 2).

-Lounges and TravelerÙs Aid Services
+Lounges and Traveler's Aid Services

-TravelerÙs Aid Services generally consisted of a small office in a USO club or a desk in the waiting room of a bus or railroad station.
+Traveler's Aid Services generally consisted of a small office in a USO club or a desk in the waiting room of a bus or railroad station.
 They supplied information on rooms, transportation, facilities and community resources; they located people and also gave emergency aid and other services.
-The USO Lounges usually conducted operations in cooperation with the TravelerÙs Aid Association to afford the broader service needed in the larger transportation centers for troops in transit.
+The USO Lounges usually conducted operations in cooperation with the Traveler's Aid Association to afford the broader service needed in the larger transportation centers for troops in transit.
 They provided facilities for reading, resting and writing letters, information service, and other personal services without charge, such as showers, clothes pressing, and barber shop facilities.
 Generally service to troops in transit was locally funded through the use of local USO funds and other community resources.
-Participation by local committees and the provision of volunteer works for these USO Lounges constituted a major USO service.
-(USO Manual Community Conducted Operations, 1943)
+Participation by local committees and the provision of volunteer works for these USO Lounges constituted a major USO service (USO Manual Community Conducted Operations, 55).

 USO Overseas Service

 In addition to its nation-wide activities in the continental USA, the USO operated an Overseas Division.
 The Overseas Division mirrored the same programs, standards, and organizational structure of its stateside counterpart.
 At the request of the War Department it operated only in those overseas territories that had been assigned to it by the War Department.
 Prominent amongst these territories were the war bases leased from Great Britain, which extended from Newfoundland to the Atlantic coast of South America.
 USO Overseas Units were found in the Hawaiian Islands, certain parts of Alaska, certain places in Canada, Newfoundland, Bermuda, Cuba, Jamaica, Puerto Rico, Trinidad, The Panama Canal Zone, various Caribbean Islands, and places on the Northeastern coast of South America, as well as in the Guianas, and Brazil.
-All other territories were assigned to the Red Cross by the US Military authorities with the exception that the USO Camp Shows may operate anywhere throughout the world when requested by the War Department (USO Manual Community Conducted Operations,1943).
+All other territories were assigned to the Red Cross by the US Military authorities with the exception that the USO Camp Shows may operate anywhere throughout the world when requested by the War Department (USO Manual Community Conducted Operations, 56).
 During World War Two the Hawaiian Islands had the greatest aggregation of USO clubs and services.

 USO Camp Shows, Inc.